Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: 040-c4.c4 | Original CRC32: 1C9E9930 | Modified CRC32: 57CA479B
     File: 040-p1.p1 | Original CRC32: 6DDE02C2 | Modified CRC32: 9A8925FE

 Dev note: I have no plan to support other ROM formats, MAME romset being the most versatile entry point for other formats.
 Converters between formats exist but you're on your own to do this on your particular emulator / SD loader / core / FPGA thing.
 I cannot cover and maintain all existing way to play Sengoku 2 in 2026.
-Hack has been validated with a complete walktrough in MAME.
+Hack has been validated with a complete walktrough in MAME 0.289.
 You must use MAME in [command line](/Tools/Run_sengoku2.ps1) to force it to run a game not listed in its own database.

 ## Click on image to see footage of the prototype, MVS version
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)